NikKowPHP/social-brain/a.md

 - [x] Introduce more authentic struggle into the narrative by making Maria's successes harder-won and showing her internal monologue.
 - [x] Vary the pacing and structure by reframing chapters as "Interludes," rewriting one as a deep-dive case study, and another as an FAQ.
 - [x] Center the reader's journey by reframing Logbook Entries and introducing a "Personal Conductor's Dashboard" concept.
+- [x] Weave the author's personal journey and struggles into the book using "Investigator's Log" entries to make the persona more relatable.
       ]]>
     </file>
   </modifications>